Personalised business insurance

-Unless you’re lucky enough to have plenty of savings in the bank, you’ll find yourself up against impenetrable terms like ‘angel investor’ and ‘seed funding’.
+Unless you’re lucky enough to have plenty of savings in the bank, you’ll find yourself up against impenetrable terms like "angel investor" and "seed funding".
 And you haven’t a clue where to start.
 We get it.
 We sympathise.

-The Labyrinth of Support
+The labyrinth of support

-If you’ve got as far as moulding your concept into a decent business plan or even a fledgling start-up with an MVP (Minimum Viable Product) or prototype to work with, you’re already doing better than 90% of the innovators out there.
+If you’ve got as far as moulding your concept into a decent business plan or even a fledgling startup with an MVP (Minimum Viable Product) or prototype to work with, you’re already doing better than 90% of the innovators out there.

 Let us help you out:

 As a basic rule, incubators and accelerators are your first port of call, because if they like your idea, it’s their job to preen and prep you for angel investors and venture capitalists further down the line.

 Incubators and Accelerators

-There’s a lot of confusion around the terms ‘incubator’ and ‘accelerator’.
-The clue is in the wording – ‘incubate’ is what you do to nourish something in its infancy.
+There’s a lot of confusion around the terms "incubator" and "accelerator".
+The clue is in the wording – "incubate" is what you do to nourish something in its infancy.

 This is not a major investment – it’s a trickle of finance which will support the business until it’s off the ground and able to support itself.

 Incubator programmes are for businesses in the earliest stages.
 They’re often not time-fixed, but it’s generally accepted that at some point your business will naturally emerge from beneath the incubator’s wing.

-Their job is therefore to nurture and encourage your start-up through its beginnings, while often providing business space and some funding on top.
-They’ll counsel, provide reality checks, and prod opportunities your way.
+Their job is therefore to nurture and encourage your startup through its beginnings, while often providing business space and some funding on top.
+They’ll counsel, provide reality checks, and send opportunities your way.

 They also help you to find product-market fit and work out what you should be looking to achieve, and how you’re going to achieve it.

-Accelerators are often seen as the next logical step from an Incubator programme.
-However, not all incubated start-ups need an accelerator.
+Accelerators are often seen as the next logical step from an incubator programme.
+However, not all incubated startups need an accelerator.
 It depends on the amount of momentum you’ve built up during the incubation stage.